rosalisf/bamazon/READme.md

 ![Bamazon choose again](https://github.com/rosalisf/bamazon/blob/master/bamazon_4.png)

-5. If you check back at the SQL file opened in SQL Workbench, the amount of Neon Genesis Evangelion: Platinum Collection DVD's has updated.
+5. If you check back to the SQL file opened in MySQL Workbench, the amount of Neon Genesis Evangelion: Platinum Collection DVD's has been updated.

 ![Bamazon](https://github.com/rosalisf/bamazon/blob/master/bamazon_5.png)

-6. Press 'Control' 'C' on your keyboard to cancel the program and reactivate it by writing bamazonCustomer.js again and you'll get the same prompt from before.
+6. Press 'Control' 'C' on your keyboard to cancel the program and reactivate it by writing bamazonCustomer.js again and you'll get the same starting prompt as before.

 ![Bamazon choose again](https://github.com/rosalisf/bamazon/blob/master/bamazon_6.png)